 • It looks like it came from a fancy café, but it’s super easy to make

-• Quick to prepare, it bakes in less than 20 minutes
+• Quick to prepare, it bakes in less than 20 minutes.

-• It’s studded with Oreo cookies in every bite
+• Sweet Oreo cookies stud every bite!

-• One pancake makes enough to feed a crowd
+• One pancake makes enough to feed a crowd.

-What’s In a Dutch Baby
+What’s In a Dutch Baby Recipe?

 • Butter – We use unsalted butter in the batter as well as to coat the skillet to prevent the pancake from sticking.